* Editing, Writing and Mentoring Services *

 Welcome, and thank you for visiting my website.

 Looking for a reliable, versatile, results-oriented editor and writer?
 You’ve found her!
 I’m a freelance editor, writer and mentor, based in Toronto, Ontario, Canada.
 And my business is Planet Word.

-Through Planet Word, I offer a wide selection of freelance editorial services, such as editing (copy editing and proofreading), writing, researching, project and content management, fact-checking, project and content consultation, beta reading/manuscript evaluation and mentoring.
-I work on everything from fiction, non-fiction and children’s books, web copy, trade and consumer magazines, style guides and newsletters to curatorial content, plans/reports, book reviews, ad copy and press releases.
-My experience and interests are vast and varied, which are reflected in the cross-section of clients, projects, publications and volunteer work found in the “Portfolio” section of my website.
+Through Planet Word, I offer a wide selection of freelance editorial services, such as line editing, copy editing and proofreading, writing, researching, project and content consultation/management, fact-checking, manuscript review/evaluation and mentoring.
+I work on everything from fiction, non-fiction and children’s books, web content, trade and consumer magazines, e-blasts/(e-)newsletters and style guides to curatorial content, plans/reports, book reviews, recipes and press releases.
+My experience and interests are vast and varied, which are reflected in the cross-section of clients, projects, publications and volunteer work found in the “Portfolio” section of this website.